 Tip #6 Hire A Lawyer

 Navigating the ins and outs of property ownership can often be the most confusing part of a divorce.
 But we can help.
-Contact the Law Offices of Ethan M. Weisinger, Inc. and let one of our certified family attorneys go over your options with you today.
+Contact the Bay Area Family Law Center or you may call us at (925)258-2020 and let one of our certified family attorneys go over your options with you today.

 This Blog/Web Site is made available by the lawyer or law firm publisher for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.